Basic property-related taxes

 Real Estate Tax Consultancy

-Once we have registered the property under your name at the municipality, a yearly property tax must be paid.
-The tax is calculated based on the asset’s declared value, which cannot be less than the threshold determined by tax authorities.
+After successfully registering the property under your name at the municipality, an annual property tax is required.
+This tax is computed based on the declared value of the asset, which must not fall below the threshold determined by tax authorities.

-Tax payments are made in two equal instalments in March-to-May and November each year to the local governments (municipality).
-The tax base is updated annually by a coefficient determined by the Ministry of Finance, adjusted to the inflation rate.
+The property tax is paid in two equal installments, scheduled for March-to-May and November each year, directly to the local government (municipality).
+Annually, the tax base undergoes an update through a coefficient determined by the Ministry of Finance, adjusted to the inflation rate.

-The seller pays the property’s real estate tax in the year of acquisition, whereas the consecutive years’ taxes are paid by the buyer (new owner).
+The seller assumes responsibility for the property’s real estate tax in the acquisition year, while subsequent years’ taxes are the responsibility of the buyer, the new owner.

-You should contact your local council (Municipality) for more information and payment options.
-The tax is calculated based on the value of the property and is subject to thresholds set by the tax authorities as follows:
+For additional details and payment options, it is recommended to reach out to your local council (Municipality).
+The tax calculation is based on the property’s value and is subject to thresholds established by the tax authorities as follows:

 For real estate located outside of a metropolitan municipality: